 6. Extracurricular Activities.
 The school district may charge students a fee to participate in extracurricular activities to cover the district's reasonable costs in offering such activities.
 The district may require students to furnish specialized equipment and clothing that is required for participation in extracurricular activities, or may charge a reasonable fee for the use of district-owned equipment or attire.
 Attached to this policy is a list of the fees charged for particular activities.
 The coach or sponsor will provide students with additional written guidelines detailing the fees charged, the equipment and/or clothing required, or the usage fee charged.
 The guidelines will explain the reasons that fees, equipment, and/or clothing are required for the activity.

-The following list details the specifications for any equipment or attire required for participation in extracurricular activities:
+The following list details the maximum dollar amount of all extracurricular activities fees and the specifications for any equipment or attire required for participation in extracurricular activities: